Have you ever wondered how men in the prior in the industrial revolution groomed themselves?

 - 5 to 6 drops of vanilla oil

-Combine all of these ingredients inside an 8 ounce mason jar and store it in a dark, cool place for 2 to 4 weeks for all the ingredients to combine.
+They mix all of these ingredients inside an 8-ounce mason jar and store it in a dark, cool place for 2 to 4 weeks.

 What I like about this recipe are the skin benefits each essential oil brings to the table.
 Witch hazel has healing has is a natural astringent that prevent signs of aging.

 Orange oil helps decrease wrinkles and improve complexion.

 Cinnamon oil adds that sweet and spicy scent along with antimicrobial properties that help prevent acne breakouts.

 Black pepper essential oil also prevents wrinkles and reduces irritation.